Advertising campaign: Integrated marketing communication

 Integrated marketing communication (IMC) is a conceptual approach used by the majority of organizations to develop a strategic plan on how they are going to broadcast their marketing and advertising campaigns.
-Recently there has been a shift in the way marketers and advertisers interact with their consumers and now see it as a conversation between Advertising/ Marketing teams and consumers.
+Recently there has been a shift in the way marketers and advertisers interact with their consumers and now see it as a conversation between marketing/advertising teams and consumers.
 IMC has emerged as a key strategy for organizations to manage customer experiences in the digital age, since organizations can communicate with people in more ways than those typically thought of as media.
 The more traditional advertising practices such as newspapers, billboards, and magazines are still used but fail to have the same effect now as they did in previous years.
 Current research shows that no other form of commercial communication shares the same essential elements as the mobile forms, making it unique in its advertising impact.

 The importance of the IMC is to make the marketing process seamless for both the brand and the consumer.
 IMC attempts to meld all aspects of marketing into one cohesive piece.
 This includes sales promotion, advertising, public relations, direct marketing, and social media.
 The entire point of IMC is to have all of these aspects of marketing work together as a unified force.
 This can be done through methods, channels, and activities all while using a media platform.
 The end goal of IMC is to get the brand's message across to consumers in the most convenient way possible.

 The advantage of using IMC is that it can communicate the same message through several channels to create brand awareness.
 IMC is the most cost-effective solution when compared to mass media advertising to interact with target consumers on a personal level.
 IMC also benefits small businesses, as they are able to submerge their consumers with communication of various kinds in a way that pushes them through the research and buying stages creating a relationship and dialogue with their new customer.
 Popular and obvious examples of IMC put into action are the likes of direct marketing to the consumer that the organization already has a knowledge that the person is interested in the brand by gathering personal information about them from when they previously shopped there and then sending mail, emails, texts and other direct communication with the person.
 In-store sales promotions are tactics such as '30% off' sales or offering loyalty cards to consumers to build a relationship.
 Television and radio advertisements are also a form of advertising strategy derived from IMC.
 All of the components of IMC play an important role and a company may or may not choose to implement any of the integration strategies.